Urban revolution

 In anthropology and archaeology, the urban revolution is the process by which small, kin-based, illiterate agricultural villages were transformed into large, socially complex, urban societies.
+The term was coined by the Australian archaeologist V. Gordon Childe in the 1930s.
+Whereas previous archaeologists had concentrated on chronology and technology, Childe applied concepts and theories from the social sciences to interpret the archaeological finds.

 Overview

 Australian archaeologist V. Gordon Childe introduced the term "urban revolution" in the 1930s.
 Childe also coined the term "Neolithic Revolution" to describe the earlier process by which hunter-gatherer societies domesticated crops and animals and began a farming lifestyle.
 Childe was the first to synthesize and organize the large volume of new archaeological data in the early-20th century in social terms.
 Whereas previous archaeologists had concentrated on chronology and technology, Childe applied concepts and theories from the social sciences to interpret archaeological finds.

 Childe first discussed the urban revolution in his 1936 book, Man Makes Himself, and then in his 1950 article in the journal Town Planning Review brought the concept to a much larger audience.
 In that paper, he presented a 10-point model for the changes that characterized the urban revolution: